glencoesoftware/bioformats2raw/README.md

 ========================

-Java application to convert image file formats, including .mrxs, to an intermediate N5/Zarr structure.
+Java application to convert image file formats, including .mrxs, to an intermediate Zarr structure.
 The [raw2ometiff](https://github.com/glencoesoftware/raw2ometiff)
 application can then be used to produce a
 Bio-Formats 5.9.x ("Faas") or Bio-Formats 6.x (true OME-TIFF) pyramid.